projectsbyif/people-first/pages/recommendation-1-spend-more-efficiently.md

 This de facto vendor lock-in is further entrenched by low levels of strategic digital knowhow in government and procurement processes that disempower new entrants, while the closure of the Digital Marketplace in April 2023 has created the perception of “a closed shop”.

 Meanwhile, weak regulators and existing accountability processes fail to uphold standards and lead to underperforming services.
-Taken together this means that “tech markets are shaped by legacy, not a vision for the future”.
+Taken together this means that *“tech markets are shaped by legacy, not a vision for the future”*.

 Capping contract levels at £100m with a maximum term of three years would reduce risk, rebalance control, and unlock resources for further transformation.